Victor Orthophonic Victrola

-The Victor Orthophonic Victrola, first demonstrated publicly in 1925, was the first consumer phonograph designed specifically to play electrically recorded phonograph records.
-The combination was recognized as a major step forward in sound reproduction.
+The Victor Orthophonic Victrola, released in 1925 by Victor Talking Machine Company, was the first consumer phonograph designed specifically to play electrically recorded phonograph records.
+The combination was recognized as a major step forward in sound reproduction, with a frequency response of 100-5,000 Hz.

 Electrical recording was developed by Western Electric, although a primitive electrical process was developed by Orlando R. Marsh, owner and founder of Autograph Records.
 Western Electric demonstrated their process to the two leading recording companies, Victor and Columbia, who were initially unwilling to adopt it because they thought it would make their entire existing record catalogs obsolete.
 However, parched revenues in the record industry caused by the mushrooming new medium of radio soon forced both Victor and Columbia to begin experimental electrical recording.

 The design of the Orthophonic was informed by progress in telephony and transmission-line theory.
 It was developed by two Western Electric researchers, Joseph Maxfield and H. Harrison.
-Early electrical recordings sounded harsh when played on the acoustic phonographs of the day, which had been designed by trial and error, had highly "colored" frequency response, and emphasized higher frequencies.
-The researchers invented the exponential horn, and, on realizing that it needed to be nine feet long to reproduce the lowest frequencies on the new discs, designed a method for "folding" the horn into a cabinet of practical size.
+Early electrical recordings sounded harsh when played on the acoustic phonographs of the day, which had been designed by trial-and-error, had highly "colored" frequency response, and emphasized higher frequencies.
+The researchers invented the exponential horn, and, on realizing that it needed to be 9 ft long to reproduce the lowest frequencies on the new discs, designed a method for "folding" the horn into a cabinet of practical size.
 The design was released by Victor as the "Orthophonic" Victrola in the autumn of 1925.

 Its first public demonstration was front-page news in The New York Times, which reported that:

 The audience broke into applause...
-John Philip Sousa [said] "Gentleman[sic], that is a band.
+John Philip Sousa [said] "Gentlemen, that is a band.
 This is the first time I have ever heard music with any soul to it produced by a mechanical talking machine." ...
 The new instrument is a feat of mathematics and physics.
 It is not the result of innumerable experiments, but was worked out on paper in advance of being built in the laboratory....
 The new machine has a range of from 100 to 5,000 frequencies[sic], or five and a half octaves....
 The "phonograph tone" is eliminated by the new recording and reproducing process.